hurlbertlab/dietdatabase/README.md

   </tr>
   <tr>
     <td>Taxonomy</td>
     <td>The taxonomic authority for the scientific name.
-For example, the American Ornithologists' Union supplement.</td>
+For example, the American Ornithologists' Union supplement.
+    Refer to http://avibase.bsc-eoc.org/ (and then search for the species) for the most up to date taxonomy.</td>
   </tr>
   <tr>
     <td>Longitude_dd</td>